-Horses ingesting 0.5–2% body weight of trematone-containing plants are likely to die from skeletal muscle and cardiac muscle necrosis.
-Horses present with marked depression, weakness, low head posture, and increased cardiac and respiratory rate.
-Serum AST and CK are often markedly elevated, and serum electrolyte abnormalities such as hypocalcemia, hyponatremia, hypochloremia, hyperkalemia, and hyperphosphatemia may be present.
+Horses ingesting 0.5%–2% body wt of trematone-containing plants are likely to die from skeletal muscle and cardiac muscle necrosis.
+Horses present with marked depression, weakness, low head posture, and increased cardiac and respiratory rates.
+Serum AST and CK are often markedly increased, and serum electrolyte abnormalities such as hypocalcemia, hyponatremia, hypochloremia, hyperkalemia, and hyperphosphatemia may be present.
 Treatment is generally supportive.
 Trematone (see Plant Toxins) has been identified in white snakeroot (Eupatorium rugosum) and rayless goldenrod (Isocoma wrightii).
-Trematone remains active in the hay and in the stalks of the dead plants on pasture, so both the fresh and the dried form of the plants should be kept from horses.
+Trematone remains active in the hay and in the stalks of the dead plants on pasture, so both the fresh and dried forms of the plants should be kept from horses.

 Muscle necrosis may also occur in horses ingesting Cassia occidentalis seeds prevalent in the southeastern USA.
 Horses develop incoordination, recumbency, and death.
 Gross skeletal muscle lesions are not present, but histopathologic lesions include segmental myonecrosis.

 One of 70 horses poisoned with blister beetles (see Cantharidin Poisoning) developed muscle necrosis.